e271828e/Flight.jl/docs/notes/design/framework_spec.md

   [guard](#g-guard) there: a `Float64` in `w` under a `Dual` activation is an honest zero-partial constant by the embedding guarantee ([§12.5][s12-5]), and its downstream promotion is exact.
-Walking the nominal observation to synthesize non-nominal expectations was rejected as machinery kept alive for a check that catches nothing the nominal one misses.
+Walking the nominal observation to synthesize non-nominal expectations was rejected (row 165).
 - **[Schema authority](#g-schema-authority) is total over the table**: every *cell* [traces](#g-trace) to an authored declaration, the always-on check's expected type for `y` is fully declaration-derived, and return typos cannot silently define new cells.